 What to Expect

-During the 2017 construction season there will be extremely limited bus, RV, and trailer parking at South Jenny Lake.
+During the 2018 construction season there is extremely limited bus, RV, and trailer parking at South Jenny Lake.
 Buses and RVs are encouraged to drop-off and pick-up passengers and park elsewhere.
 RVs and trailers may park on the South Jenny Lake access road or on the Teton Park Road.
 Parking in the pullouts on the Teton Park Road is encouraged.
 Vehicles parked along roads should be parked so that they are completely off the travel lane (to the right of the white fog line), while minimizing disturbance to roadside vegetation.

 Restrooms –vault toilets and/or portable toilets will be available during construction.
 No flush toilets will be available.